pr2database/metapr2-shiny/inst/readme/download.md

-#### Selected damples, datasets and taxa

 The following files are provided.

-They can be linked by key fields.
-They only contain the selected datasets, sample type and taxa. **The asv_reads and phyloseq files can be very big** if you download all datasets and all taxa.
-Phyloseq files will only be created for less than 1000 samples selected.
+**The asv_reads and phyloseq files can be very big** if you download all datasets and all taxa.

 <!--- https://stackoverflow.com/questions/52239087/table-in-r-markdown-is-not-printing-correctly-in-shiny-application -->
 <style>